 4 slices fresh cucumber

 Slice or dice the cucumber, as you prefer.
-Add the cucumber, lime juice, mint and sparkling water to a tall glass and stir, using the spoon to release the flavors from the cucumber and mint.
+Then, add the cucumber, lime juice, mint and sparkling water to a tall glass and stir, using the spoon to release the flavors from the cucumber and mint.
 Top with ice and enjoy.

 MAKE IT BOOZY – ADD ONE OUNCE OF WHITE RUM